PerceptionT/ReactTest/README.md

 # ReactTest

+Below is the defination for react practical test.
+We have also attached desing reference of below defination.

 ## Login Screen
  ``` First Page should be login screen.
 After login below page will be displayed. ```